bloomfire/styleguides/js/README.md

     var users = [];

     if (typeof users === 'object') {
-      // even though 'a' is an array, in javascript arrays are really objects.
+      // even though 'users' is an array, in javascript arrays are really objects.
       // This code will run when you don't expect it to. console.log('users is an object');
     } else {